graydon/clepsydra/README.md

    anything other than experiments and toys.
 Recovery, reconfiguration, timeouts and nontrivial fault tolerance paths _definitely_ don't work.

+ - It also (somewhat recklessly) attempts to combine OV's reconfiguration and gossip protocols into an instance of the [concorde] reconfigurable lattice agreement protocol.
+This might not even be _theoretically_ safe.

  - It is much more minimal than the full OV protocol: there's no support for sharding, nor the two-level peer-vs-datacenter locality organization.
    This crate treats its whole peer group as a single symmetric shard.